saltyorg/docs/docs/reference/guides/chazguides/home-server.md

 ## Installing Saltbox on a home server

 This article discusses details to consider when running Saltbox on a home server behind a residential router.
 It's not meant to replace the existing install documentation.
 Things here may not be discussed in sequence, as it's not intended as an install guide.
+For that, refer to the install guide on the menu bar above.

 Prerequisites: